substance-labs/universal-deposits/README.md

    - Bridges her USDC from Arbitrum to Gnosis Chain
    - Swaps it for EURe
    - Sends the EURe to her Gnosis Pay address

+#### Scenario 2: Withdraw from CEX

+Bob has USDC on Coinbase and wants to withdraw to Gnosis Chain with USDCe.
+Since Coinbase doesn't support withdrawing to Gnosis Chain at the moment, Bob could withdraw the USDC on his account to Base chain to the UD Safe address.

+1. Bob specify the recipient address, and recipient token on Gnosis Chain.
+2. Bob gets the UD Safe address.
+3. Bob initiates withdrawal on Coinbase and paste the UD Safe address as `Withdraw to` address, and Base as the chain.
+4. Once the withdrawal from Coinbase is completed, the system automatically:
+   - Detects his deposit
+   - Bridges his USDC from Base to Gnosis Chain
+   - Swap USDC to USDCe
+   - Sends USDCe to his recipient address

 #### Scenario 2: Polygon User